Panagiotis897/Speedometer-UI/README.md

                               NOTE!!!

-For this resource there are a lot of new updates and improvements incoming
+For this resource there are a lot of new updates and improvements coming in the future